Golf Physiotherapy | TPI-Certified Experts for Pain-Free Swing

 As Managing Director, April maintains the highest standard of care through weekly team sessions to review progress, provide guidance, and support professional development.
 This ensures that every patient receives structured, personalised care, while allowing her to focus on leadership, strategy, and advancing the clinic’s mission.

-Outside the clinic, April enjoys hitting the gym, cooking, and spending quality time with her partner and her two dachshunds.
+Outside the clinic, April enjoys hitting the gym, cooking, and spending quality time with her partner, her two dachshunds and two cats.

 profile-photo